MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Using-Device-based-Conditional-Access-on-Premises.md

 1. Run the Add Roles & Features wizard and select feature Remote Server Administration tools -> Role Administration Tools -> AD DS and AD LDS Tools -> Choose both the Active Directory module for Windows PowerShell and the AD DS Tools.
 2. On your AD FS primary server, ensure you are logged in as AD DS user with Enterprise Admin (EA) privileges and open an elevated powershell prompt.
 Then, execute the following PowerShell commands:
     1. Import-module activedirectory
-    2. PS C:\ &gt; Initialize-ADDeviceRegistration â€“ServiceAccountName â€œ&lt;AD FS service account name&gt;â€
+    2. PS C:\ &gt; Initialize-ADDeviceRegistration â€"ServiceAccountName â€œ&lt;AD FS service account name&gt;â€
     3. Note: If your AD FS service is configured to use a GMSA account, enter the account name in the format â€œdomain\accountname$â€
     4. The above PSH creates the following objects
         1. RegisteredDevices container under the AD domain partition